ncatlab/nlab-content/pages/2/8/6/7/17682/content.md

 ##Idea

-A number of researchers have proposed that the category theoretic concept of [[monads]] may play a role in understanding semantic and pragmatic issues in the use of natural language.
+A number of researchers have proposed that the [[category theory|category theoretic]] concept of [[monads]] may play a role in understanding semantic and pragmatic issues in the use of natural language.

 In an overview paper [Asudeh](#Asudeh), it is proposed that the following topics are explained by specific monads: